-Prerequisites: ACCT 2213 and ECON 2213 or AGEC 2273 Introduction to financial management and analysis, including such topics as the risk-expected return tradeoff, financial ratios, time value of money, computation of net present value, quantifying risk, diversification, capital budgeting, and cost of capital.
+Prerequisites: ACCT 2213 and ECON 2203 or ECON 2213 or AGEC

+Introduction to financial management and analysis, including such topics as the risk-expected return tradeoff, financial ratios, time value of money, computation of net present value, quantifying risk, diversification, capital budgeting, and cost of capital.
 Emphasis is placed on problem-solving.
 Offered: Fall, Spring, Summer.